Top 11 Best Films & TV Shows of All Time: Jeffrey Archer’s Unputdownable Picks

 7. CALL MY AGENT (2015-ongoing)

 Let’s continue the French theme.
-There was a British version of this released last year (and now a Bollywood version by Banijay), but the French version was the original and remains by far the best.
+There was a British version of this released a few years ago (and now a Bollywood version by Banijay), but the French version was the original and remains by far the best.
 So successful in fact that, by series two, you had all the French A-listers screaming for a cameo: Christophe Lambert, Isabelle Adjani, Juliette Binoche, Jean Reno.

 If you go back a few decades, film stars used to turn their noses up at TV.
 It was very much the poor relation.
 These days, we’re getting stuff on the small screen that’s better than what you can see at the cinema.
 As a storyteller, the length of TV series, 8-10 hours per series, and multiple series, allows a completely different freedom, and present a totally different challenge to a 2 hour film.
 I have been told many times over the years that my books are too long for Film.
 I hope that some of them will find a way onto TV in this new golden age.